boxybird/waffle/README.md

 // Run a queue worker in the background with overridden options waffle_worker()->setOptions([
     'memory'   => 256, // default is 128 (MB)
-    'timeout'  => 120, // default is 60 (server timeout/worker timeout)
     'sleep'    => 3, // default is 0 (seconds to sleep after each job)
-    'maxTries' => 3, // default is 1 (number of times to try a job before failing) 'maxJobs'  => 3, // default is 0 "unlimited" (number of jobs to process before stopping) 'maxTime'  => 60, // default is 60 (number of seconds to process each job before stopping)
+    'maxTries' => 3, // default is 1 (number of times to try a job before failing) 'maxJobs'  => 3, // default is 0 "unlimited" (number of jobs to process before stopping) 'maxTime'  => 90, // default is 60 (number of seconds to process each job before stopping)
+    'timeout'  => 120, // Attempts to default to 80% of the servers max_execution_time, else default is 60 seconds (server timeout/worker timeout)
 ])->work();

 // Notes on setOptions():